kushagharahi/ecovacs-privacy-control/README.md

 Once setup, MQTT based Ecovacs robot vaccums directly connect to `mq-ww.ecouser.net`:8883 MQTT server.
 With a proper DNS setup and a self signed cert for `ecouser.net`, users can redirect bot MQTT traffic to a self-hosted MQTT server

+ecovacs-privacy-control is a docker container that generates self-signed certificates for `ecouser.net` and launches Mosquitto (MQTT broker)

 ## Limitations

 WIFI credentials must be setup on the robot with the Ecovacs app.
 Reverse engineering is required here.
 To avoid data leakage, internet data can be disabled while setting up bot.